Integrated Urban Water Management — Why a good idea seems hard to implement

 Commission research paper

-As Australia’s cities face population growth pressures, many people see IWCM as a holistic solution that can meet a wide range of environmental, amenity and health objectives over and above those provided by traditional water services.
+As Australia’s cities face pressure from population growth and climate change, many people see IWCM as a holistic solution that can deliver a range of environmental and urban amenity outcomes over and above those provided by traditional water services.

 IWCM may be the most efficient way to meet these broader objectives, but who should decide which projects are worth pursuing and how should they be funded?